-Assuming that your charter school has met Alabama’s pre-opening requirements, you can open registration to students who live in the charter school’s zone.
+- Open enrollment.
+Assuming your charter school has met Alabama’s pre-opening requirements, you can open registration to students living in the charter school’s zone.
 Only after students who live inside the school zone have enrolled can an Alabama charter school open enrollment to students who live outside the zoning area.

-Once you’ve got your charter school approved and ready to go, it’s time to start thinking about ways to attract new students and supporters.
+- Market your school.
+Once your charter school is approved and ready to go, it’s time to start thinking about ways to attract new students and supporters.

-Social media is an easy way to increase the visibility of your charter school.
+- Utilize Social Media for Increased Visibility.
+Leverage social media platforms to enhance the visibility and reach of your charter school.

-Invest in Facebook Ads or Google Ads to promote your charter school online.
+- Invest in Online Advertising.
+Allocate resources for Facebook Ads or Google Ads to actively promote your charter school in the online space.

 Ensuring Long-term Success For Your Alabama Charter School